Home > Life Cycle > B’nei Mitzvah

-As your child prepares for the journey toward becoming a b’nei mitzvah, you may be wondering – what is my role during this time?
+As your child prepares for the journey toward becoming a b’nei mitzvah, you may wonder, what is my role during this time?
 What can I do to help?
 We have answers – and resources – to make your child’s b’nei mitzvah experience special for the entire family.

-About three years before your child’s 13th birthday, you and your child will attend the first of three b’nei mitzvah family programs.
-There you’ll receive a date request form, beginning a journey that culminates in a beautiful (and often teary) passing of the Torah from you to your child on our bimah.
+Three years before your child’s 13th birthday, you and your child will attend the first of three b’nei mitzvah family programs.
+During this program, we will discuss the unique perspective each person brings to the study of Torah.
+At the conclusion of this discussion, you will have the opportunity to pass the Torah to your child for the first time.
+Following this program, you’ll receive a date informational form, beginning a journey that will culminate in another beautiful (and often teary) passing of the Torah from you to your child on our bimah.

 Our second family program – a Shabbat service and dinner – occurs when your child is in fifth grade.
 The goal is to help students and families better understand the flow of our service and liturgy.

 The final family program takes place in sixth grade, when you and your child learn about mitzvah projects and why they are an important part of this journey.
-At this program, you will also be introduced to the most important passages in the book of the Bible that your child will read from on the day of the b’nei mitzvah.
+At this program, you will also study important passages from the Torah taken from the same book as your child’s assigned b’nei mitzvah portion.

 One magical spring day about three years before your child’s 13th birthday, you will go to your mailbox and find a letter from Washington Hebrew Congregation addressed to your child with their b’nei mitzvah date.
-Receiving this letter means that your child will now officially begin preparing for their b’nei mitzvah!
+Receiving this letter is a reason to celebrate your growing child!
+Here are some ways you can make this moment memorable.

-It’s still a few years away, but why wait to celebrate? … Maybe you’ll attend Shabbat services and imagine how it will feel three years from now, enjoy a festive Shabbat dinner with extended family, or look up and talk about your child’s Torah portion.
+Attend Shabbat services and imagine how it will feel three years from now, enjoy a festive Shabbat dinner with extended family, look up and talk about your child’s Torah portion.
 There are so many wonderful ways in which to recognize this occasion; we hope that your celebration will be something you always remember.

-While some families will naturally begin to think about the social aspects of this special milestone, we urge you to focus on the importance of the growth and development your child will make during the b’nei mitzvah process.
+While some families will naturally begin to think about the social aspects of this special milestone, we urge you to focus on the importance of your child’s growth and development during the b’nei mitzvah process.
 We know you have been looking forward to this moment for a long time.
 We wish you a hearty mazel tov and look forward to preparing for and celebrating this simcha with you and your family!

-Preparing for the b’nei mitzvah can feel overwhelming, but our clergy treasure the bonds that are formed with the student and their family during this special time and will give your child the individual attention they need to feel ready.
-We look forward to working with your child and your family as you approach this wonderful milestone!
+Preparing for the b’nei mitzvah can feel overwhelming, but our clergy treasure the bonds they form with each student and their family during this special time.
+They will give your child the individual attention they need to feel ready.
+We look forward to working with you and your child as you approach this wonderful milestone!